-In the tradition of previous Africa Data Science workshops, a summer school on machine learning and data science will be held prior to the main workshop.
-This summer school will target graduate students, researchers and professionals working with huge amounts of data or unique datasets.
+In the tradition of previous Africa Data Science workshops, a summer school on machine learning and data science was held prior to the main workshop.
+This summer school targeted graduate students, researchers, and professionals working with large or unique datasets.

-Stuff to install..
+Stuff to Install

-Stuff to do..
+Stuff to Do

-Troubleshooting and comments..
+Troubleshooting and Comments

 Summer School Day 1